ComPWA/ampform/doc/index.rst

 The two purposes of the Partial Wave Analysis Expert System are to:

 1. validate a particle reaction, based on given information.
 E.g.: Can a :math:`\pi^0` decay into 1, 2, 3 :math:`\gamma` particles?
-2. create partial wave analysis amplitude models, based on basic information of a reaction, for instance, an amplitude model for :math:`J/\psi →
+2. create partial wave analysis amplitude models, based on basic information of a reaction, for instance, an amplitude model for :math:`J/\psi \rightarrow
    \gamma\pi^0\pi^0` in the helicity or canonical formalism.

 The user only has to provide a basic information of the particle reaction, such